whisthq/whist/protocol/whist/network/WCC.md

 # Pacer (Network Throttler)

 Pacing is used to actuate the target bitrate computed by the congestion control algorithm.
 (This is called as Network Throttler inside Whist code).
 When media encoder produces data, this is fed into a Pacer queue.
 The Pacer sends a group of packets to the network every burst_time interval.
 RECOMMENDED value for burst_time is 5 ms.  The size of a group of packets is computed as the product between the target bitrate and the burst_time.
-The group of packets that are sent in a burst_time interval, should be assigned a group_id for easier reference on the client side. group_id could start with with 1 and is incremented for each burst.
+The group of packets that are sent in a burst_time interval, should be assigned a group_id for easier reference on the client side. group_id could start with 1 and is incremented for each burst.

 # Algorithm